OwlCodR/stars-detection/README.md

-# :star2: Variable stars detection using ML algorithms
+# :stars: Variable stars detection using ML algorithms

 > This repository contains university project.
 The goal of this project is to create a program which helps people to automatically classificate variable stars or differ other objects to variable stars using machine learning algorithms.